malramsay64/phd-thesis/01_Methods/Machine_Learning.md

 the assigned label.

 ![Image describing the different labelled regions of a configuration.
-The center region is labelled as the crystal it was created as, while the outside is classified as liquid](../placeholder_figure.png){width=80% #fig:labelling_structures}
+The center region is labelled as the crystal used to create the configuration, while the outside is classified as liquid.
+](../Projects/MLCrystals/figures/labelled_config.svg){width=80% #fig:labelling_structures}

 ## Algorithms and Parameters